Beyond Memorization: Distinguishing Between Pattern-Based and Epistemic Reasoning in LLMs Using Epistemic Puzzles

-Dynamic Epistemic Logic (DEL) is a formal framework for modeling what agents know, which possibilities they consider, and how this changes when new information is revealed.
-In this framework, \emph{agents} are the entities whose knowledge is being modeled, and \emph{public announcements} rule out possibilities that are inconsistent with newly available information, unfolding across multiple \emph{rounds} of communication ~\cite{baltagMossSolecki1998,van2008dynamic}.
+Dynamic Epistemic Logic (DEL) is a formal framework for modeling what agents know, which possibilities they consider, and how this knowledge evolves as new information is revealed.
+In this framework, \emph{agents} are entities whose knowledge is being modeled, and \emph{public announcements} rule out possibilities inconsistent with newly available information, across multiple \emph{rounds} of communication~\cite{baltagMossSolecki1998,van2008dynamic}.
 DEL is essential for multi-agent systems as widely emphasized in the literature ~\cite{bolander2011epistemic, belardinelli2009quantified, engesser2017cooperative}.
 It captures a distinct form of reasoning: not only deriving facts, but also tracking higher-order knowledge (i.e., knowledge about other’s knowledge) and how these evolve as agents reason about each other under partial information.

 We focus on canonical DEL puzzles as our baseline.
 These puzzles are not merely examples, but compact tests of DEL's core mechanisms - knowledge inference, higher-order knowledge, common knowledge, and knowledge dynamics - requiring models to reason from partial observations, public updates, and others' uncertainty.

-We focus on the \textit{Muddy Children} puzzle, a simple setting that captures many central ideas of DEL, illustrated for two children in Figure~\ref{fig:reasoning_rounds} illustrates a two-child instance of the \textit{Muddy Children} puzzle.
+Figure~\ref{fig:reasoning_rounds} illustrates a two-child instance of the \textit{Muddy Children} puzzle.
 Each child can see the other’s forehead but not their own, so their uncertainty is represented by the possible worlds in the thought bubbles.
 In panel~\ref{fig:announcement}, both remain uncertain about themselves; the father’s announcement that at least one child is muddy rules out the all-clean world.
 This lets child $1$ infer that she is muddy, and after she announces this in panel~\ref{fig:round1}, child $0$ can further narrow the possibilities and reach his own conclusion in panel~\ref{fig:round2}.